MVP Development

 Refer to the Rapid UI Prototyping Guide for detailed instructions on styling your landing page.

-Be sure to tag the ‘docs’ folder when prompting with Cursor.
+Be sure to tag the ‘docs’ folder when prompting with Composer, so that Cursor has as much context as possible.

 Once you’re done, you can get initial feedback by: